Interventional radiologists in Denver

 Using their expertise and specialized imaging equipment, some of our interventional services include:

 Interventional radiology now offers uterine fibroid embolization (UFE).
-This is an alternative to a hysterectomy or other surgery for women dealing with uterine fibroids (growths that develop in the muscular wall of the uterus).
+This is an alternative to a hysterectomy or other surgery if you are dealing with uterine fibroids (growths that develop in the muscular wall of the uterus).

 Our teams specialize in vertebral augmentation, including kyphoplasty, vertebroplasty and sacroplasty.
-These neuroradiology procedures help patients recover from injured or collapsed vertebrae.
+These neuroradiology procedures help you recover from injured or collapsed vertebrae.
 Using fluoroscopy, a cement-like mixture is inserted into the affected portion of the spine to keep it from compressing again.
-These techniques are particularly useful for patients with weak or brittle bones.
+These techniques are particularly useful if you have weak or brittle bones.

-Post-surgery, patients experience rapid pain relief and improved quality of life, needing little to no physical therapy or rehabilitation.
+Post-surgery, you experience rapid pain relief and improved quality of life, needing little to no physical therapy or rehabilitation.

-Catheter-directed thrombolysis is a state-of-the-art procedure for treatment and prevention of thrombosis—the formation of blood clots inside a blood vessel.
+Catheter-directed thrombolysis is a state-of-the-art procedure for the treatment and prevention of thrombosis — the formation of blood clots inside a blood vessel.
 This is an image-guided procedure in which a clot-busting drug is injected directly into the blood clot.
 The procedure prevents damage to tissues and organs and improves blood flow.

 EVAR is an alternative to open surgery that treats aortic disease with fewer risks and complications.
 The procedure is most commonly used to treat an abdominal aortic aneurysm (AAA).